 Should you try to make a new team with a name that already exists, you won’t get any heads up on it, so you can end up with the two or more identically named teams.
 Not only does this create confusion, but it also unnecessarily consumes your resources.

 However, there’s a workaround for this situation.
 Prior to making a new team, you can check whether the name of the team is already taken by entering the name in the search bar.
 You will get a list of all the existing teams and avoid the mistake of duplicating the name.

 5. A limited number of channels

-The number of channels is limited up to 100 channels per team.
+The number of channels is limited to 200 public and 30 private channels per team.
 Although this may not be a problem for smaller organizations, others can find themselves in a tight spot.
 If you surpass this limit, you will have to delete some of the channels.
 Note that shared files remain in the SharePoint site as backup storage.

-If you’re still not sure what can Microsoft Teams bring you, and how does it affect your Office 365 administration, this is the right webinar for you!
+If you’re still not sure what Microsoft Teams can bring you and how it affects your Microsoft 365 administration, check out this webinar recording!

 What we’ll cover:

 - Microsoft Teams guest access and how to control it

 SysKit Point—A Centralized Microsoft 365 & Teams Reporting Tool

 SysKit Point‘s Microsoft Teams reporting and management feature helps you: